nabto/edge-ios-rtsp/README.md

-# Native iOS Nabto Edge Thermostat Control App
+# Native iOS Nabto Edge Video Control App

-Full example application showing how to control a Nabto Edge enabled thermostat device using the Nabto Edge Client SDK for iOS.
+Full example application showing how to display an RTSP stream from a Nabto Edge enabled device using the Nabto Edge Client SDK for iOS.

-Precompiled version is available for download from the App Store as described in the [guide on docs.nabto.com](https://docs.nabto.com/developer/guides/platforms/ios/thermostat.html).
+Precompiled version is not yet available.

+## Prerequisites

+You must download and install GStreamer package.
+Choose a version from <https://gstreamer.freedesktop.org/data/pkg/ios/>.
+The latest version that's been verified to work with this app is 1.22.0.
+GStreamer should by default be installed to `~/Library/Developer/GStreamer/iPhone.sdk`.

 ## Building